 Before he arrived to the Trust in 1999 , Edwin had never even seen an elephant.
 Despite his qualifications in computers and theology, he has grown to love the role he has found himself in, looking after the orphaned elephants.
 Edwin believes his work is important and useful as he reaps the daily rewards by being able to watch and learn and share a remarkable bond with an animal as challenging, as interesting, as special and as intelligent as an elephant.

 Maurice is a Conservation Biologist from the Netherlands with his roots firmly in Africa.
-Before Space for Giants, he led a snow leopard research study in Nepal while expanding his portfolio of professional photographs.
+Before his current role working for Space for Giants in Kenya, Maurice led a snow leopard research study in Nepal while expanding his portfolio of professional photographs.
 He is passionate about working to safeguard the future of the world’s last wild places, and the animals and communities that depend on them.

 Over a decade ago he fell in love with the AK.
 It was simple, reliable, and the most produced rifle in the world.
 It was also far from perfect and not well liked in the U.S. He says he is a "shooter first, builder second".
 Jim used his years of experience to retool the AK, producing the most reliable and performance-based tools possible: AK's that handle with ease, are supremely reliable, incredibly accurate, beautifully crafted, and always deliver.
 We keep the nostalgia and history of the AK intact with each build and with an unmistakable flavor that can only be Rifle Dynamics.

 Pete is a 3rd generation Zambian and has been hunting Zambia's Luangwa, Kafue and the Zambezi wilderness since I was 15 years old.
 In 1997 I had enough of working for other outfitters and I started out on my own forming SafariBwana and selecting prime areas and countries to take clients trophy hunting.